nccgroup/scrying/README.md

 ## Caveats
 * [RDP screenshotting is unreliable](https://github.com/nccgroup/scamper/issues/2)
-* Web screenshotting relies on wkhtmltopdf being installed
+* Web screenshotting relies on Chromium or Google Chrome being installed
 * VNC has not been implemented

 ## Motivation